BrentGG/NP-ZMQ/README.md

 ![Diagram of the Benternet and the Oasis service and client](./media/diagram.png?raw=true)

-The Oasis and Trivia Time services communicate with the Benternet over ZMQ.
-The Oasis and Trivia Time clients in turn also communicate with the Benternet over ZMQ.
-Trivia Time uses the [Open Trivia Database](https://opentdb.com/) API for its trivia questions and communicates with it using HTTP.
+The Oasis service communicates with the Benternet over ZMQ.
+The Oasis clients in turn also communicate with the Benternet over ZMQ.
+No external API is used.

 ## Requests and Responses